SteeltoeOSS/Documentation/docs/connectors/mysql.md

 # MySQL

-This connector simplifies using MySQL ADO.NET providers in an application running on Cloud Foundry.
+This connector simplifies using MySQL ADO.NET providers in an application.

 Currently, the connector supports the following providers: